-Learn about the struggles urban governments have faced in Saskatchewan, how they came together to form SUMA, and how SUMA has evolved over more than 100 years.
-Both books and our recurring publications are available on the SUMA website through the Resources menu.
+Learn about the struggles urban governments have faced in Saskatchewan, how they came together to form Municipalities of Saskatchewan, and how Municipalities of Saskatchewan has evolved over more than 100 years.
+Both books and our recurring publications are available on the Municipalities of Saskatchewan website through the Resources menu.